aquanox/BlueprintMessageLogPlugin/README.md

-## Blueprint Message Plugin for Unreal Engine
+## Blueprint Message Log Plugin for Unreal Engine

 Are you still printing plain text to output?
 Discover Message Log!
 Create rich interactive messages with different contents with little of blueprint.